FusionCache/docs/docs/design.md

 - WebSocket Normal: for typical query payloads
 - WebSocket Bulk: for larger payloads, intended for `STORE` with many objects

 Each query has a dedicated buffer.
 The query is parsed as JSON and then as FQL.
 If these are successful then the query is passed to the query engine.
-This is an asychronous operation so the interface thread can continue to serve requests/responses for any other client.
+This is an asychronous operation so the interface thread can continue to serve requests/responses for any client.

 When the query execution is complete, the response is sent to the client.

+{: .important}
+> There is no synchronisation between the REST and WebSocket interfaces.
+Queries are executed in the order received, which may not be the same when sending to different interfaces.
+>
+> A client can send queries on different interfaces but only if the order of execution doesn't matter.

 <br/>